chmykh/apl-life/README.md

 : size  { a -- u }     a array?
 IF a size   ELSE 1  THEN ;
 : shape  { a -- a' }   a array?
 IF a shape  ELSE [] THEN ;
 ```
-According to APL rules, we can wrap any array into a scalar, but a number wrapped in a scalar is equal to the same scalar.
+According to APL rules, we can wrap any array into a scalar, but a number wrapped in a scalar is equal to the number itself.
 ```
 : wrap  { a -- a' }    a array?
 IF a scalar ELSE a  THEN ;
 : unwrap  { a -- a' }  a array?
 IF a first  ELSE a  THEN ;